BAR On-Board Diagnostic Inspection System FAQ

 - Diesel-powered vehicles model-years 1998 through 2006 with any incomplete monitors

-For vehicles that are given an exception to these rules, refer to the On-Board Diagnostic Test Reference.
+For vehicles with known OBD test difficulties, refer to the On-Board Diagnostic Test Reference.

 Should vehicles still be tested on the BAR-OIS when there is no battery voltage or no chassis ground in the Diagnostic Link Connector (DCL)?